edup92/gcloud-bitwarden-googlesso/README.md

 ### 5) Point the ip to the record in your DNS zone

+### 6) Save SSHKeypair and Ouath Key and secret from Gcloud secrets

 ### View status
 ```bash
 sudo -u bitwarden bash -c 'cd /opt/bitwarden/bwdata/docker && docker compose ps'